dbader/node-datadog-metrics/README.md

         * The `flush()` method now returns a promise.
         * The `report(series)` method on any custom reporters should now return a promise.
 For now, datadog-metrics will use the old callback-based behavior if the method signature has callbacks listed after `series` argument.

     * Retries: flushes to Datadog’s API are now retried automatically.
 This can help you work around intermittent network issues or rate limits.
+To adjust retries, use the `retries` and `retryBackoff` options.

     * Environment variables can now be prefixed with *either* `DATADOG_` or `DD_` (previously, only `DATADOG_` worked) in order to match configuration with the Datadog agent.
 For example, you can set your API key via `DATADOG_API_KEY` or `DD_API_KEY`.

+    **Deprecations:**

+    * The `DatadogReporter` constructor now takes an options object instead of positional arguments.
+Support for positional arguments will be removed in v0.13.0.

     **Bug Fixes:**